mann1mal/zPod-PKS-CSE-Demos/Ingress&NSX-T/README.md

 ~~~
 $ kubectl get svc
 ~~~
-**Note:** Because we changed the "frontend" service to "ClusterIP" type, note that the NSX-T load balancer from Demo 1 has been deleted from the NSX-T manager automatically.
+**Note:** Because we changed the "frontend" service to `ClusterIP` type, note that the NSX-T load balancer from Demo 1 has been deleted from the NSX-T manager automatically.

 Now we are ready to create our ingress service to expose the guestbook app via FQDN.
 In the lab environment, we have set up a DNS wildcard that resolves "*.app.pks.zpod.io" to the IP address of the NSX-T load balancer that is automatically created by PKS to serve as the ingress controller.